internet-com/micro-service-toolkit/README.md

 The business logic is connected to in- and outbound channels (e.g. an RabbitMQ topic) by defining that in the `config.json`.

 Have a look at the [example](https://github.com/ma-ha/micro-service-toolkit/tree/master/test) :-)

+Published as [npm package](https://www.npmjs.com/package/micro-service-toolkit), you can just do `npm install micro-service-toolkit`.

 ## Files in this project
 * `service.js`: the microservice technical framework